 Any type of physical exercise has its benefits, but strength training is one everyone should consider picking up!
 The best benefit of hitting the weights is that it helps build and preserve lean muscle mass, which is beneficial for your overall health and metabolism.
 But strength training has other benefits you'll be sure to love... it can improve your bone density, posture, reduce your stress levels, help you get better sleep, and it'll even help you build confidence.
 On top of that, it'll help your body stay functional and healthy for the long run.

-Building strength and muscle requires time, patience, and a good workout program – but it's not difficult.
+Building strength and muscle require time, patience, and a good workout program – but it's not difficult.
 Follow our tips below and you'll be building effective strength training workouts in no time!

 Don't go overboard on scheduling workouts